DaehwanKimLab/hisat2/MANUAL.markdown

 Alignment summmary
 ------------------

-When HISAT finishes running, it prints messages summarizing what happened.
+When HISAT2 finishes running, it prints messages summarizing what happened.
 These messages are printed to the "standard error" ("stderr") filehandle.
 For datasets consisting of unpaired reads, the summary might look like this: